fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 We started from a very basic [problem](#problem) - how can one limit the access to some methods of a contract to just some authorized accounts.

-We have shown a quick and simple method to achive that, in fact [Openbrush](https://docs.openbrush.io/smart-contracts/access-control/) has created a set of convenient attribute macro modifiers that allow you to crate a very similar functionality with as little boilerplate as possible.
+We have shown a quick and simple method to achieve that, in fact [Openbrush](https://docs.openbrush.io/smart-contracts/access-control/) has created a set of convenient attribute macro modifiers that allow you to crate a very similar functionality with as little boilerplate as possible.

 Then we talked about how one can control the access to the actual constructor of a contract.
 This lead us to the conclusion that centralizing access control in one contract and making other contracts call it is a very convenient way to design such a feature.